emirosejohn/OfficeDataSource/README.md

 Name and Address.
 Each Office is required to have a name, address, switchboard (phone number) and operating status.
 The operating status can either be Active or Closed; we do not delete any offices in order to minimize discrepancies and maintain historical records and thus set them to closed instead.

+Tests must have a good name, clearly defining what the test means and the behavior.
+Test must also be contained in the appropriate class, with other cases testing the same unit.

 ## The location of the Build system for that project
 the main directory holds our powershell scripts and the .build folder.
 To run tests use .build, to